sahilkumawat/Scrumdinger-App/README.md

 ## Overview

-Scrumdinger is a powerful iOS application designed to streamline and enhance your Scrum meetings.
+Scrumdinger is a powerful iOS application designed to streamline and/Users/diwakarkumawat/Desktop/Simulator Screenshot - iPhone 15 Pro - 2024-01-17 at 00.14.15.png enhance your Scrum meetings.
 It provides a user-friendly interface to manage your sprints, track progress, and facilitate effective communication within your development team.

 ## Features